github/opensource.guide/_articles/how-to-contribute.md

 **Don't** reach out to that person privately; remember that public communication is vital to open source projects.

 If you make a polite bump and still nobody responds, it's possible that nobody will respond, ever.
 It's not a great feeling, but don't let that discourage you.
-It's happened to everyone!
+It happened to everyone!
 There are many possible reasons why you didn't get a response, including personal circumstances that may be out of your control.
 Try to find another project or way to contribute.
 If anything, this is a good reason not to invest too much time in making a contribution before other community members are engaged and responsive.

 ### 🚧 Someone requests changes to your contribution.